teaching-lab/stack-cs-activities/activities/software-requirements-warm-up/README.md

-# Non-functional warm-up
+# Software requirements warm-up

-The students answer the set of questions to categorize the software requirements into functional, non-functional, or low-quality.
-They also state their argument, why is their opinion right.
+The students answer a set of questions to categorize given software requirements into functional, non-functional, or low-quality.
+They also argue about why is their opinion right.

 | Parameters:        |               |
 | -----------------: | :------------ |